PHSI-supplements/labs/integrated-labs/ProximityAlarmLab/doc/04-alarm.md

 - [ ] Double-check that both switches in the *left* position.
   Compile and upload the program to the Cow Pi.
-- [ ] Confirm that when you press the **right** pushbutton, the piezobuzzer emits a tone and the LEDs illuminate for a tenth of a second and go silent and dark after that.
+- [ ] Confirm that when you press the **left** pushbutton, the piezobuzzer emits a tone and the LEDs illuminate for a tenth of a second and go silent and dark after that.

 ---